uuf6429/docker-etl/README.md

 ## :thought_balloon: Rationale

+Since a long time, I've needed a tool to programmatically play around with docker containers.
-I needed a tool to generate `docker run ...` for existing containers.
+Recently, I needed to find a way to generate `docker run ...` for existing containers.
-Unfortunately, the tools I found to do this were either broken or did not do everything I needed.
+Unfortunately, the tools that I found were either broken or did not do everything I needed.
+A particular pain point was the fact that they would support a particular use cases (eg, labels) and would not produce any warning.